kaiiiz/Spotify2KKBOX/README.md

 A song shift tool from spotify to kkbox (using kbl)

+⚠️ Disclaimer: This tool is produced by the reverse engineering, and is my own works, KKBOX and Spotify aren't related to this tool.
+Be careful, there is no endorsement of this tool.
+Use at your own risk.

 ## Background

 Because KKBOX doesn't provide any API to modify playlist.
 The only way to convert playlist is using the import/export playlist features in KKBOX app.